-Poor and inadequate sanitation have been a major cause of diarrhea and infections among young children.
-The other fallout are malnutrition, stunting, premature deaths, wasted time and productivity, and tourism losses.
+Poor and inadequate sanitation has been a major cause of diarrhoea and infections among young children.
+The other fallouts are malnutrition, stunting, premature deaths, wasted time and productivity, and tourism losses.

 This is likely to change with PM Modi’s emphasis on cleanliness and proper sanitation facilities, and the launch of ambitious ‘Swachch Bharat Abhiyan’, to make India clean by 2019.
 No longer it is undignified to talk about the existing sanitation problems and the need to build toilets to end open defecation in India.

-While there are systemic or behavioral issues to be tackled at the broader level, You and I as individuals, can also do our bit to make India clean and hygienic.
+While there are systemic or behavioural issues to be tackled at the broader level, You and I as individuals can also do our bit to make India clean and hygienic.

 Much like charity begins at home, sanitation and hygiene starts with you and me.